matijsbrs/Climatronic.cydsn/README.md

 Changes
 =======
+    24102021 ^MB Version 2.08
+        Added three modes of ventilation manual override.
+             * (20) HighAirflowShort which defaults to 300 seconds of increased airflow
+             * (21) HighAirflowMedium default: 3600 seconds
+             * (22) HighAirflowLong default: 8 Hours.
+            These values can be altered through the modbus interface.
+        The Warning and Error registers are now cleared at boot.
+		Updates to the documentation

     19102021 ^MB Version 2.07
         Automatic recovery of increased airflow mode in case of sensor issues.
         The returnvalue of the Automated_Humidity_Assistant was wrong.
 Fixed.